 - Longer term fixed-rate mortgages are more expensive i.e. interest rate on a 30-year fixed-rate loan will be higher than a 15-year fixed-rate mortgage

-- Initial interest rate on ARM is lower than any fixed-rate mortage i.e. interest rate for the first 5 years on a 5/1 ARM will be lower than the interest rate on a 15-year fixed-rate mortgage.
+- Initial interest rate on ARM is lower than any fixed-rate mortgage i.e. interest rate for the first 5 years on a 5/1 ARM will be lower than the interest rate on a 15-year fixed-rate mortgage.
 So monthly payments will be lower with ARM loans initially.

 Risk